Dom-Ino House: Design

-This model proposed an open floor plan consisting of concrete floor slabs supported by a minimal number of thin, reinforced concrete columns around the edges, with a stairway providing access to each level on one side of the floor plan.
+This model proposed an free floor plan consisting of concrete floor slabs supported by a minimal number of thin, reinforced concrete columns around the edges, with a stairway providing access to each level on one side of the floor plan.
 The frame(s) was to be completely independent of the floor plans of the houses thus giving freedom to design the interior configuration.
 The model eliminated load-bearing walls and the supporting beams for the ceiling.

 In the first volume of his Œuvre complète (1929), Le Corbusier specifies leaving the choice of the size and layout of the frame(s) to inhabitants.
 The determination of the formal arrangement of building elements (footings, columns, floor slabs, stairs, infill) would thus be deferred beyond the architect as traditionally conceived according to the Renaissance ideal.
 This gives grounds for Le Corbusier's vision to be considered as one of the first modernist architectural projects, in that it marks a radical departure from that previous tradition: inhabitants, rather than the architect, would motivate the process of the becoming of architecture.
 The architect would simply develop the possibility for that becoming.
-In this way, the Maison Dom-ino prefigures the Open Form approach (1958) that the Polish architect couple Oskar and Zofia Hansen promulgated in the second half of the twentieth century, having elaborated the modernist essence of Le Corbusier's vision into a comprehensive theoretical, design, and pedagogical program.
+In this way, the Maison Dom-ino prefigures the Open Form approach (1958) that Polish architect Oskar Hansen would promulgate in the second half of the twentieth century, elaborating the modernist essence of Le Corbusier's vision into a comprehensive theoretical, design, and pedagogical program.